thoth-tech/documentation/docs/OnTrack/UI Enhancement/ComponentReviewCreateUnitModal.md

 Currently, the modal had 2 text input fields unit code and unit name.
 In the new modal a 3rd dorp down field is to be added, teaching period.

+So, in the updated modal the user provides the following:

+1. Unit Code
+2. Unit Name
+3. Teaching period

 New design sketch: Existing UI components are to be used for the input fields and button etc.

 ![new modal sketch](/Image/ComponentReviewCreateUnitModal.png)